GW170817: Implications for the Stochastic Gravitational-Wave Background from Compact Binary Coalescences

 The calculation of the BBH background is similar, with the following differences.
 We assume $t_{\rm min}=50\ {\rm Myr}$ for the minimum time delay~\cite{DominikEA_2013,gw150914_stoch}.
 Massive black holes are formed preferentially in low-metallicity environments.
-For binary systems where at least one black hole has a mass larger than $30 M_\odot$, we therefore re-weight the star formation rate $R_f(z)$ by the fraction of stars with metallicities $Z\leq Z_\odot/2$.
-Following \cite{gw150914_stoch}, we adopt the mean metallicity-redshift relation of \cite{Madau_2014}, with appropriate scalings to account for local observations \cite{BelczynskiEA_2016,VangioniEA_2015}.
-It is also important to specify the mass distribution.
-We use a power-law distribution of the primary (i.e., larger mass) component $p(m_1) \propto m_1^{-2.35}$ and a uniform distribution of the secondary \cite{gw170104,o1bbh}.
-In addition, we require that the component masses take values in the range $5-95\, M_\odot$ with $m_1+m_2<100\, M_\odot$ and $m_2 < m_1$, in agreement with the observations of BBHs to date \cite{gw170104}.
-For the rate of BBH mergers, we use the most recent published result associated with the power-law mass distribution $\bbhrate$ \cite{gw170104,bbh}.
+For binary systems with at lease one black hole more massive than $30 M_\odot$, we therefore re-weight the star formation rate $R_f(z)$ by the fraction of stars with metallicities $Z\leq Z_\odot/2$.
+Following \cite{gw150914_stoch}, we adopt the mean metallicity-redshift relation of \cite{Madau_2014}, with appropriate scalings to account for local observations~\cite{BelczynskiEA_2016,VangioniEA_2015}.
+For a consistent computation, a mass distribution needs to be specified.
+We use a power-law distribution of the primary (i.e., larger mass) component $p(m_1) \propto m_1^{-2.35}$ and a uniform distribution of the secondary~\cite{gw170104,o1bbh}.
+In addition, we require that the component masses take values in the range $5-95\, M_\odot$ with $m_1+m_2<100\, M_\odot$ and $m_2 < m_1$, in agreement with the observations of BBHs to date~\cite{gw170104}.
+For the rate of BBH mergers, we use the most recent published result associated with the power-law mass distribution $\bbhrate$~\cite{gw170104,bbh}.
 As shown in \cite{stoch_O1}, using a flat-log mass distribution instead of the power-law only affects $\Ogw(f)$ at frequencies above 100 Hz, which has very little impact on the detectability of the stochastic background with LIGO and Virgo.
-Frequencies below 100 Hz contribute to more than 99\% of the sensitivity of the stochastic search \cite{stoch_O1}.
+Frequencies below 100 Hz contribute to more than 99\% of the sensitivity of the stochastic search~\cite{stoch_O1}.

+The choices affecting the mass distribution have a minimal effect on the background energy density $\Omega_{\rm GW}$ in the low frequency part of the spectrum.
+We estimate the magnitude of the effect on the rate $R$ using the approximate scaling relationship $R\sim \langle VT \rangle^{-1} \sim \langle M_c^{5/2} \rangle ^{-1}$, where $VT$ is the sensitive spacetime volume of the instrument~\cite{Fishbach:2017zga, scaling}.
+In the BBH case for example, imposing a mass cutoff of $m_1,m_2<50~M_\odot$ to the power-law mass distribution reduces the estimate by less than 15\%.
+Similarly, using the same scaling law, we estimate that replacing a uniform mass distribution for BNS with a Gaussian mass distribution centered around $1.4 M_\odot$ leads to an increase of approximately 10\%.
+Both adjustments are well within the dominant statistical Poisson uncertainty.